la2050/archive/_projects/2014/envisionla-by-coding-and-design-with-minecraft.md

     - South LA
     - Watts
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - Number of high-growth startups
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Recruiting and retention rates at local higher education institutions (Dream Metric)
   impact_metrics: >-
     Our project is hitting many areas for today and LA2050.
 As mentioned before there are very few Latinos and Blacks in the creative industry.
 We hope to